fjf-cloud/assignment2.github.io/index.md

 # Welcome to my Portfolio
-I am happy you made your way to my website!
-I am a current student at William & Mary where I am pursuing an Economics Major with a Data Science Minor.
-After I graduate in the Spring of 2026, I am pursuing a Master's degree in Business Analytics through the William & Mary Business School.
-Once I graduate from the Business Analytics program, I hope to pursue a full time business analyst role anywhere on the east coast.
-If you would like to connect or chat, please use the connect button in the top righthand corner which will take you straight to my Linkedin!
+Welcome to my website.
+I am currently a student at William & Mary pursuing a degree in Economics with a minor in Data Science.
+Following my graduation in the Spring of 2026, I will continue my studies at the William & Mary School of Business to obtain a Master of Science in Business Analytics.

+Upon completion of my graduate studies, I intend to transition into a full-time business analyst role along the East Coast.
+I invite you to explore my professional experience and personal insights through the Resume and Blog links located in the top navigation bar.
+If you would like to discuss potential career opportunities or connect, please use the Connect button to reach me directly on LinkedIn!

 <div style="clear:both;"></div>